Visibly Fair Mechanisms: Model and Definitions

+Throughout the paper, we restrict attention to message spaces that allow for truthful messages: for every officer $i\in I$ and every strict preference $\succ_i$, the set $\mathcal{T}_i(\succ_i)$ is nonempty.
+That is, message spaces cannot force any comparison that would be inconsistent with some possible true strict preference.

-Having defined both allocations and messages, we now formally define a mechanism.
-A \textbf{M-mechanism} is a function from message profiles to allocations, $\psi: M \to A$.
+Finally, having defined both allocations and messages, a \textbf{M-mechanism} is a function from message profiles to allocations, $\psi: M \to \mathcal{A}$.
 We will use the shorthand \textbf{mechanism} when the space of message profiles is clear from the context.